Weava/Intro-To-Angular.js/README.md

 ## Angular In Detail
 ###### So how does an actual Angular project come together?

+// Explain this project and it's structure

 ## Some Rules for Angular
 ###### Keep these in mind when developing your project

+// Provide some key rules for Angular projects

 ## Further Reading
 ###### Resources for both Angular and JavaScript